vwxyzjn/a2c_is_a_special_case_of_ppo/README.md

 # A2C is a special case of PPO

-We were able to match PPO and A2C's performance exactly by doing the following tweaks in PPO:
+We can match PPO and A2C's performance exactly by doing the following tweaks in PPO:

 1. Match the learning rate parameter to be exactly $0.0007$ (also means turning off learning rate annealing), the entropy coefficient to $0$, and the number of steps to be $5$.
 1. Turn off advantage normalization (enabled by our SB3 fork)